akc10032000/aksy/README.txt

     TOC

+1. Installing Asky
-1. Using Asky
+2. Using Asky
-2. Creating custom QA-pairs
+3. Creating custom QA-pairs
-3. Thanks
+4. Thanks

+    1. Installing Asky

+Very simple.
+Clone Asky from GitHub (https://github.com/akc10032000/asky/), extract all files and in the main directory run python3 setup.py install as root, like this:

+    $ sudo python3 setup.py install

-    1. Using Asky
+    2. Using Asky

 Asky is used from the command line.
 To run Asky, do this: